Skip to Content Skip to Home

 • About This Program

-About The Classic Black Cinema Series
+• About Classic Black Cinema Series

 Curator and host, Felix Curtis, came to Charlotte from the Oakland/San Francisco Bay area where he curated The San Francisco Black Film Festival and Black Filmworks, the annual film festival component of the Black Filmmakers Hall of Fame, where he later served as Executive Director.